 Submitting a waiver, is as easy as 123!
 The first step to waive out of your school’s student insurance coverage is to verify that you are a “hard waiver student.

-All full-time undergraduate students taking 12 or more credit hours, graduate students taking 9 or more credit hours, and Biology/Biotechnology Graduate students taking 8 or more credit hours.
+International, Pharmacy or Nursing Student.
 If this is you, then you would be considered a hard waiver student.
-Hard waiver students are required to have health insurance to attend William Paterson University.
-You must complete an on-line waiver or enroll in the University’s policy, by:
+Hard waiver students are required to have health insurance to attend Samford University.

 - Your current health insurance plan ID card;

 - Your Samford Student ID#